CrowdDotDev/crowd.dev/services/cronjobs/archived_repositories/README.md

 ## Configuration

-The software expects all configuration options to come from environment variables, or a .env file.

-The dotenv package is used to load the environment variables from a `.env` file in local development.

-For production, everything should be set as environment variables.

-Also for production, the PostgreSQL and Redis connection details don't need to be present in `.env`, as they are in the crowd.dev backend ConfigMap, which is loaded into the container as environment variables.

 ### For production

-In production in a Kubernetes cluster, the environment variables can be set in a ConfigMap which is loaded into the container as environment variables.
+In production in our Kubernetes cluster, the environment variables can be set in a ConfigMap which is loaded into the container as environment variables.

 ### For local development

-For local development, it uses the dotenv package to load environment variables from a `.env` file.
+For easier local development, the dotenv package can load environment variables from a `.env` file.

 You just need to copy the file `.env.example` to `.env` and fill in the required environment variables.